 When you are done, click Select Networks.

-*(Optional) *Select the load balancer to use in the scaling group and enter a value for Server Port, which is the port on which traffic from the load balancer will be accepted.
-When you are done, click Select Load Balancer.
+(Optional) Select the load balancer and enter a value for Server Port.
+When done, click Select Load Balancer.

 Note: An invalid load balancer configuration will prevent servers from being created in a scale-up.